 Or, “นวดแผนโบราณ” (Ancient Thai Style Massage) which sounds and is written as Nuad Phaen Boran, Nuat Phaen Bohran or Nwd Fhan Boraṇ.

-Now, the same counts for the Thai Sen Sib Energy Lines (also addressed as Sen Sip or Sib Sen).
+The same goes for the Thai Sen Sib Energy Lines (also addressed as Sen Sip, Sib Sen, or Sen Prathan Sib).
 Sen Ittha, for instance, can be found written as Itha, Itta, Ida, or Eeda, and Sen Kalathari as Kalatari, Kalatharee, or Galadhari.
 Just to give you the idea.

-Liberal phonetic translations can of course give problems with understanding the Thai Medicine heritage, but another additional issue, in this case with the Sen Energy lines, is that some of the Sen Sib (Ten Sen) actually have totally different names.
+Liberal phonetic translations can of course give problems with understanding the Thai Traditional Medicine (and thus Thai Massage) heritage, but another additional issue, which is the case with the Sen Energy lines, is that some of the Sen Sib (Ten Sen) actually have totally different names.

 - The Tamla Loke Nitan Text (Tamra Rok Nithan Khamchan 11) from the reign of King Rama II (reign: 1809-1824 CE).

 - The marble tablets inscriptions with graphics at the Wat Pho temple in Bangkok recorded during the reign of King Rama III (reign: 1824 – 1851 CE).